 Late payment penalties

-Late payment interest and fees apply if you did not pay the charge in full by 31 March 2012 or set up a direct debit.
+Late payment interest and fees were applied if you did not pay the charge in full by 31 March 2012 or set up a direct debit.

-You can create an account either directly on the Household Charge website or by using the New Account Registration form HC12N (pdf).
+To claim a waiver, you must register the property using the New Account Registration form HC12N (pdf).
 Printed copies of this form are available in most local authority offices, libraries and Citizens Information Centres.
-They are also available in post offices but the post offices do not handle completed forms or payments.
+They are also available in post offices.
+Please note that post offices do not handle completed forms or payments.

-You can also order a form by phoning the Household Charge bureau - see 'Where to apply' below.
+You can also order a form by phoning the Household Charge bureau directly.

-If you have more than one property to register, use the ‘Add property’ option on the website for each extra property.
-If you are using the paper form, you can register up to 2 properties on it.
+You can register up to 2 properties on the form.
 Use the ‘Additional properties’ form HC12A (pdf) for any further properties.